 - Collect rainwater in water-butts and use a watering can instead of a hose.
 A hosepipe left running for an hour can use as much as a family of four uses in a day.
 If you need to use a hosepipe, fit a trigger nozzle to control the flow.

-- More water and energy saving tips are available from the CCWater website
+- More water and energy saving tips are available on this website